SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The *property name* must be a reference to a property that is available in the Objective-C runtime.
-At compile time, the key-path expression is replaced by a string literal.
+At compile time, the key-path string expression is replaced by a string literal.
 For example:

 .. testcode:: keypath-expression